1995parham/exercism.go/raindrops/README.md

 # Raindrops

-Convert a number to a string, the contents of which depend on the number's factors.
+Welcome to Raindrops on Exercism's Go Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

+Your task is to convert a number into a string that contains raindrop sounds corresponding to certain potential factors.
+A factor is a number that evenly divides into another number, leaving no remainder.
+The simplest way to test if a one number is a factor of another is to use the [modulo operation](https://en.wikipedia.org/wiki/Modulo_operation).

+The rules of `raindrops` are that if a given number:

-- If the number has 3 as a factor, output 'Pling'.
+- has 3 as a factor, add 'Pling' to the result.
-- If the number has 5 as a factor, output 'Plang'.
+- has 5 as a factor, add 'Plang' to the result.
-- If the number has 7 as a factor, output 'Plong'.
+- has 7 as a factor, add 'Plong' to the result.
-- If the number does not have 3, 5, or 7 as a factor, just pass the number's digits straight through.
+- _does not_ have any of 3, 5, or 7 as a factor, the result should be the digits of the number.

 ## Examples

-- 28's factors are 1, 2, 4, **7**, 14, 28.
-  - In raindrop-speak, this would be a simple "Plong".
-- 30's factors are 1, 2, **3**, **5**, 6, 10, 15, 30.
+- 28 has 7 as a factor, but not 3 or 5, so the result would be "Plong".
-  - In raindrop-speak, this would be a "PlingPlang".
+- 30 has both 3 and 5 as factors, but not 7, so the result would be "PlingPlang".
-- 34 has four factors: 1, 2, 17, and 34.
-  - In raindrop-speak, this would be "34".
+- 34 is not factored by 3, 5, or 7, so the result would be "34".

-## No Stub

-This may be the first Go track exercise you encounter without a stub: a pre-existing `raindrops.go` file for your solution.
-You may not see stubs in the future and should begin to get comfortable with creating your own Go files for your solutions.
+The raindrops.go "stub file" contains only one line with the correct package name and nothing more.
+This will be the usual pattern for future exercises.
+You will need to figure out the function signature(s).

-One way to figure out what the function signature(s) you would need is to look at the corresponding \*\_test.go file.
-It will show you what the package level functions(s) should be that the test will use to verify the solution.
+One way to figure out the function signature(s) is to look at the corresponding \*\_test.go file.
+It will show the package level functions(s) that the test will use to verify the solution.

-## Running the tests

-To run the tests run the command `go test` from within the exercise directory.

-If the test suite contains benchmarks, you can run these with the `--bench` and `--benchmem`
-flags:

-    go test -v --bench . --benchmem

-Keep in mind that each reviewer will run benchmarks on a different machine, with different specs, so the results from these benchmark tests may vary.

-## Further information

-For more detailed information about the Go track, including how to get help if you're having trouble, please visit the exercism.io [Go language page](http://exercism.io/languages/go/about).

 ## Source

+### Created by

+- @nathany

+### Contributed to by

+- @alebaffa
+- @bitfield
+- @ekingery
+- @ferhatelmas
+- @hilary
+- @kytrinyx
+- @leenipper
+- @petertseng
+- @robphoenix
+- @sebito91
+- @soniakeys
+- @tleen

+### Based on

-A variation on a famous interview question intended to weed out potential candidates. [http://jumpstartlab.com](http://jumpstartlab.com)
+A variation on FizzBuzz, a famous technical interview question that is intended to weed out potential candidates.
+That question is itself derived from Fizz Buzz, a popular children's game for teaching division. - https://en.wikipedia.org/wiki/Fizz_buzz

-## Submitting Incomplete Solutions
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.